Rainbow Stag Beetle Fact File

-The rainbow stag beetle is brightly coloured with a metallic looking back which is coloured with greens, blues and reds.
-Their mandible and legs are coloured black.
+The rainbow stag beetle is brightly colored with a metallic looking back which is colored with greens, blues and reds.
+Their mandible and legs are colored black.
 They have six legs.

-Young are a larva with a segmented body which is white and have a facial patch which is orange.
+Young are a larva with a segmented body which is white and has a facial patch which is orange.

 The rainbow stag beetle is a herbivore.
 They feed upon decaying wood as both adults and larvae.
 As adults they supplement their diet with fruit, sap and nectar.

 Australia is the native home of the rainbow stag beetle.
-Here they are found solely in the rainforests and sclerophyll forests of north-eastern Queensland.
+Here they are found in north-eastern Queensland.

 The rainbow stag beetle spends 2 months as a larva feeding upon the wood in which they were born.
-They moult three times as a larva before becoming an adult by pupating.
+They molt three times as a larva before becoming an adult by pupating.

 From day one they are independent.